Use cases for Rankings and Reputation Dashboards

 A dashboard showing the gaps compared to a specific group of competitor Benchmark Peers

-A dashboard analysing the evolution of a specific Region over a Benchmark Period
+A dashboard analysing the evolution of rankings performance of a specific Region over a Benchmark Period

 How to Build a dashboard